- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 Laminate Body

-Some less expensive Epiphone guitars will have a laminated wood back and sides.
+Some less expensive Epiphone acoustic guitars will have a laminated wood back and sides.
 As stated earlier, laminate isn’t always a negative thing.
 It can be considerably more durable than solid woods.

 Laminate, on the other hand, has a less resonant sound.
 Because laminate materials produce fewer overtones, laminate guitars are sometimes described as sounding flat and two-dimensional.